OSS-PREY/OSSPREY-FrontEnd-Server/README.md

 3. **Visual Details**:
    - **Probability of Sustainability**:
      - Displays a forecast value for each project time period.
-     - [Upcoming] Shows the probability of sustainability for future months in local mode.
+     - Shows the probability of sustainability for future months in GitHub mode.
    - **Social Network: Emails**:
      - Visualizes email exchanges between developers for the selected project and time period.
      - Shows sender and replier nodes, developer names, and interaction percentages.
    - **Social Network: Issues**:
      - Illustrates issue-comment exchanges between developers for the selected repository and month.
    - **Technical Network**:
-     - Similar to the social network but focused on developers and files they committed to.
+     - Similar to the social network, but focused on developers and files they committed to.

 4. **Statistics and Adjustments**:
    - Below the social and technical network visuals, find monthly stats, like the number of email exchanges, number of commits, etc.